Archimetrix/VIVIMUSIC_WEB/readme.md

 ## Updating

-Chrome will not silently auto-update an extension that was loaded unpacked — that's only possible for extensions installed from the Chrome Web Store.
  To update Vivimusic Web:

 1. Open the extension popup — if a newer version is available, you'll see an **"Update available"** notice (checked automatically twice a day, or manually via **Check for updates** in the popup).
 2. Download the latest release from the [Releases page](../../releases) (or pull the latest `main` branch).
-3. Extract it **over the same folder** you used originally (replacing the old files).
-4. Go back to `chrome://extensions` and click the **Reload** (circular arrow) icon on the Vivimusic Web card.
+3. Extract it and again load unpack it then it will be updated .
 That's it — no need to remove and re-add the extension.

 ---